 The mission of OBM is to provide financial management and policy analysis to help ensure the responsible use of state resources.
 In fulfilling its mission, OBM coordinates, develops, and monitors agency operating and capital budgets, and reviews, processes, and reports financial transactions made by state agencies.
 OBM also assists the Governor and other state agencies by providing policy and management support relative to the state's fiscal activities.

-— Timothy S. Keen OBM Director — Christopher A. Whistler Assistant Director — Fred Church Deputy Director, Budget — Kurt Kauffman Deputy Director, Debt Management — Jim Kennedy Senior Deputy Director, Services and Operations — Cynthia Klatt State Chief Audit Executive — Christine Morrison Controlling Board President and Policy Advisor — Bridget Brubeck Deputy Director, State Accounting — John Charlton Deputy Director, Communications — Joy DeMarco, Interim Chief Legal Counsel — Sherri Lowe Deputy Director, Ohio Shared Services — Andy Shifflette Legislative Liaison
+— Timothy S. Keen OBM Director — Kurt Kauffman, Acting Assistant Director — Fred Church Deputy Director, Budget — Kurt Kauffman Deputy Director, Debt Management — Jim Kennedy Senior Deputy Director, Services and Operations — Cynthia Klatt State Chief Audit Executive — Christine Morrison Controlling Board President and Policy Advisor — Bridget Brubeck Deputy Director, State Accounting — John Charlton Deputy Director, Communications — Joy DeMarco Chief Legal Counsel — Sherri Lowe Deputy Director, Ohio Shared Services — Andy Shifflette Legislative Liaison

 Budget and Planning

 The budget development program evaluates agencies' budget requests and prepares the Governor's operating and capital budget recommendations for submission to the Ohio legislature.
 Once budgets are passed, this program oversees agencies' allotment planning and monitors agencies' spending to ensure it is done in accordance with state law and does not exceed appropriations.
 This program also prepares economic forecasts and revenue estimates and issues a monthly financial report to the Governor.+ Read More...